Mobile Suit Gundam Thunderbolt: Production

 In November 2011, Yasuo Ohtagaki announced that he would put his other manga series, Moonlight Mile, on hiatus to start a new project, which was later revealed to be a (originally planned) Gundam mini-series.
 Mobile Suit Gundam Thunderbolt started in Shogakukan's seinen manga magazine Big Comic Superior magazine on 23 March 2012.

 Ohtagaki described the manga as a realistic war story for adults, employing a harsh tone, mechanical realism, and a jazz motif that dictates its rhythm and atmosphere.
-His goal was to create a work "adult fans can empathize with," using cinematic techniques for pacing and sound on the page.
+His goal was to create a work "adult fans can empathize with", using cinematic techniques for pacing and sound on the page.
 The series was later stated to occupy its own separate "worldline", distinct from the main Universal Century canon.

 In September 2018, it was announced that Ohtagaki would place the manga on hiatus due to tenosynovitis.
 Upon its return in December, he announced a permanent change to his drawing style to accommodate the condition in his dominant left hand, acknowledging that this might affect the series' visual quality and receive a mixed response from fans; the manga has had other hiatuses since then.
 In June 2025, it was announced that the manga would end in eight chapters.
 The series finished on 26 September 2025.

 Media

 Manga

 Written and illustrated by Yasuo Ohtagaki, Mobile Suit Gundam Thunderbolt was serialized in Shogakukan's seinen manga magazine Big Comic Superior magazine from 23 March 2012 to 27 September 2025.
-Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was released on 30 October 2012.
-As of 29 August 2025, twenty-six volumes have been released.
+Shogakukan collected its chapters in 27 tankōbon volumes, released from 30 October 2012 to 19 December 2025.

 The series is licensed for English release in Southeast Asia by Shogakukan Asia, which released the first volume on 22 April 2015.
 North American publisher Viz Media announced its English-language license at Anime Expo in July 2016; the first volume was released on 15 November of that same year.